Criticism of Coca-Cola: Racial discrimination

 In November 2000, Coca-Cola agreed to pay $192.5 million to settle a class action racial discrimination lawsuit and promised to change the way it manages, promotes, and treats minority employees in the US.
+Following the settlement, Coca-Cola donated $1.5 million to the American Institute for Managing Diversity to create the Diversity Leadership Academy of Atlanta, “a leadership development program for executive level business and community leaders.”
+Coca-Cola executive Juan Johnson, an African-American, served as the first president of the Diversity Leadership Academy of Atlanta.

 In 2003, protesters at Coca-Cola's annual meeting claimed that black people remained underrepresented in top management at the company, were paid less than white employees, and were fired more often.
 In 2004, Luke Visconti, a co-founder of DiversityInc, which rates companies on their diversity efforts, said: "Because of the settlement decree, Coca-Cola was forced to put in management practices that have put the company in the top 10 for diversity."

 In March 2012, 16 workers of color sued Coca-Cola, claiming they had to work in a “cesspool of racial discrimination.”

-In February 2021, recordings of an employee training course were leaked on social media, which were racist towards white people.
+In February 2021, recordings of an employee training course were leaked on social media.
 The course instructed employees to "be less white", which the course equated with being less "arrogant" and "oppressive."
+Coca-Cola responded with a statement in March 2021, both clarifying that the leaked documents were not an official part of their training curriculum and apologizing for the incident, claiming "We would never encourage anyone to be any less of themselves."